 They are typically large sites owned by the state government that are of state or regional importance for:

-In most cases, the State Environmental Planning Policy will amend the relevant local environmental plan(s).
+In most cases, the SEPP will amend the relevant local environmental plan(s).
 These amendments will be supported by more detailed planning controls set out in a development control plan.

 The State Environmental Planning Policy (State Significant Precincts) 2005 is at the Legislation NSW website.

 The State Significant Precincts Guideline 2016 (PDF, 1.45 MB) sets out the process for the rezoning of State Significant Precincts.

 The SSP process applies to a limited number of special precincts where the Government has an on-going role.
 Where Government agencies identify and recommend a precinct, the Department determines their significance to State or regional planning objectives and make a recommendation to the Minister against the criteria.

 A State Significant Precinct must:

 The NSW Land and Housing Corporation is planning to deliver more social housing in the inner city and further the aims of the Communities Plus program.

 Central Sydney is set to become an epicentre for innovation and technology.
 Establishing Sydney as a global leader in collaboration and jobs for the future.

 UrbanGrowth NSW is working in partnership with Transport for NSW to facilitate the renewal of the North Eveleigh West site, located within the Redfern-Waterloo Authority Sites State Significant Precinct (SSP).

 The review of the Sydney Olympic Park Master Plan 2030 identifies opportunities to transform the precinct into a thriving urban centre with a new school, five additional or enhanced parks, employment opportunities, residential communities and retail.